JRustyHaner/mofacts-docker/README.md

 A Vagrantfile is provided in this repository along with a provisioning script that sets up all the requirements.
 To use it:

 1. Run the following commands: vagrant up && vagrant ssh
+2. Follow the instructions in the welcome message.
-2. In your host browser, navigate to `localhost:3000`.
+3. In your host browser, navigate to `localhost:3000`.

 Feel free to explore and test the MoFaCTs system using the provided Vagrant setup for a hassle-free testing experience.